New York Mayor Offering Help to Stem Flow of Guns and Drugs to Jamaica

 Achievements

-The launch was also addressed by United States Senate Majority Leader Senator Charles Schumer of New York, Minister of Sports and Culture Olivia Grange and Jamaica’s Consul General to New York Ms Alison Wilson.
+The launch also featured speeches from Senator Charles Schumer, the Senate Majority Leader from New York.
+Minister of Sports and Culture Olivia Grange spoke.
+Jamaica’s Consul General to New York, Ms. Alison Wilson, also spoke.

-The Official Jamaica-60 launch included a wide array of Jamaican foods, music and cultural displays and the venue, Hyatt Regency Casino grand ballroom was transformed into a Jamaica away from home, with entertainment by Jamaica’s vintage artistes Johnny Osbourne and the Derrick Barnett band.
+The Official Jamaica-60 launch included a wide array of Jamaican foods, music, and cultural displays.
+The venue, Hyatt Regency Casino grand ballroom, was transformed into a Jamaica away from home, with entertainment by Jamaica’s vintage artistes Johnny Osbourne and the Derrick Barnett band.